jordan-jakisa/blog_post_writer/README.md

 - Fetches search results from DuckDuckGo based on a given keyword.
 - Parses the links from the search results.
 - Extracts the text content from each link.
-- Uses OpenAI's GPT-3 model to generate a blog post based on the extracted headings.
+- Generates a blog post based on the given keyword and internet search results as context
 - Saves the generated blog post as a markdown file.

+## Architecture

 ## Installation